The Legend of Korra: Music

 The Legend of Korra is set to music by Jeremy Zuckerman, who previously wrote the music for Avatar: The Last Airbender with Benjamin Wynn.
 For The Legend of Korra, Zuckerman is the sole composer while Wynn is the lead sound designer; the two collaborate with Foley artist Aran Tanchum and showrunner Mike DiMartino on the soundscape of the series.
 Konietzko and DiMartino's concept for the score was to blend traditional Chinese music with early jazz.
 On that basis, Zuckerman composed a score combining elements of Dixieland, traditional Chinese music and Western orchestration.
 It is performed mainly by a string sextet and various Chinese solo instruments, including a dizi (flute), paigu (drums), a guqin, an erhu and a Mongolian matouqin.

 A soundtrack CD, The Legend of Korra: Original Music from Book One, was published on July 16, 2013.
 Music from Korra and Avatar was also played in concert at the PlayFest festival in Málaga, Spain in September 2014.
 The series's soundtrack was nominated as best TV soundtrack for the 2013 GoldSpirit Awards.

 Soundtrack

 On July 16, 2013, Nickelodeon and Sony Music Entertainment's Legacy Recordings released The Legend of Korra: Original Music from Book One.
-To date, it is the only soundtrack officially released for either The Legend of Korra or Avatar: The Last Airbender.